prut-h7/NVDA_Speech_Broadcaster/doc/en/readme.md

 In the normal NVDA log at debug level, each individual utterance is separated with two spaces, as it is written in the example above.

-Speech Logger allows you to separate utterances in the same way NVDA does (with two spaces), or by one of a few reasonable alternatives (a newline, a comma and a space, two underscores), or by a custom sequence of your own devising.
+Speech Broadcaster allows you to separate utterances in the same way NVDA does (with two spaces), or by one of a few reasonable alternatives (a newline, a comma and a space, two underscores), or by a custom sequence of your own devising.

 If, for example, you wanted your utterance separator to be two dollar signs (`$$`), you would set the combobox to "custom", and enter "`$$`" (without the quotes), in the custom separator field.
 If you wanted it to be a tab, you could enter "`\t`".